-The most leak-prone spots on your roof are the valleys, rake edges and eaves of your roof.
+The most leak-prone spots on your roof are the valleys, rake edges, and eaves of your roof.
 Water can drive up under shingles, pool in valleys, and slip sideways along ridges and hips.
 Secondary water barrier on a Florida home prolongs your roof’s structural integrity.

 The alternative to secondary water barrier Florida homeowners can choose — felt paper — is not self-adhesive.
 It comes up when the shingles atop it come up, as in hurricane-force wind uplift.

 The adhesive on secondary water barrier on Florida roofs is so strong, it does not lift up with high winds.
-In fact, when roofers need to replace a shingle roof equipped with secondary water barrier, they sometimes have to replace the plywood sheathing, since the barrier peels up the wood ply during removal.
+In fact, when roofers need to replace a shingle roof equipped with a secondary water barrier, they sometimes have to replace the plywood sheathing, since the barrier peels up the wood ply during removal.
 The material is that tough.

 Either at installation or after a major storm, entire sections of your roof may be exposed to the elements.
 If the sheathing has a smooth, unbroken layer of water-repellent secondary water barrier on it, even without tiles, slate or shingles, your home is protected.
 It is a last defense against water damage.

 Roofs with secondary water barrier may require venting so moisture does not become trapped in the sheathing, and care must be taken when removing the backing paper and smoothing the product down.